niklas-ekstein/CurrencyConverter.RazorPages/README.md

 # CurrencyConverter.RazorPages

-A currency converter without reloading the page.
+A currency converter without converters most currencies and does not need to reload the page.